 What This Comes Down To

-- Proof-texting and misquotation in theological content are common, because handling thousands of biblical texts across multiple languages and genres is genuinely difficult.
+- Proof-texting and misquotation in theological content are common, not because people are dishonest, but because handling thousands of biblical texts across multiple languages and genres is genuinely difficult.

 - The consequences of repeated misapplication are cumulative: congregations develop functional beliefs that feel biblical but are not grounded in what the text actually says.